fleetdm/fleet/docs/02-Deploying/03-Configuration.md

 Fleet supports the SAML Web Browser SSO Profile using the HTTP Redirect Binding.

+_**Note that the email being used in the SAML Assertion must match a user that already exists in Fleet.**_

 ### Identity Provider (IDP) Configuration

 Setting up the service provider (Fleet) with an identity provider generally requires the following information: